brandur/sorg/content/articles/cloud-databases.md

 Like Spanner, the additional overhead of guaranteeing distributed consistency means that it's a poor choice where low latency operations are needed ([they admit as much themselves][cockroach-not-good-choice]).
-Like CitusDB above, the fact that it's built by a small company with an unproven business model is a downside.
+Like Citus above, the fact that it's built by a small company with an unproven business model is a downside.

 ### Microsoft Cosmos (#cosmos)